mattyjones/Monitoring-Plugins/README.md

 Future Plans
 ------------

 I would like to create an rpm package at some point to make it more simple for people to install these.
 I will do this using Python's bdist_rpm command so that users can tailor the rpm to their needs.
+I know many shops require rpm's for installation and they need to be built and signed locally so this will be high on my list.
 I may also compile the code to C using Cython for the benifit of portability, just a thought at this time though.